kogakure/website-11ty-stefanimhoff.de/src/posts/2020/tools-i-use-for-note-taking.md

 ### Obsidian

 [Obsidian] is incredible, doesn’t matter if you use the Zettelkasten note-taking method or any other method.
-It’s built with the intend _offline first_.
+It’s built for _offline first_.
 Even though it’s still in Beta, it outstrips its competitors.
 It has 18 official plugins (as of writing) and will add community plugins with version 1.0.

 One of the best features is Backlinks.
 Users of [Roam Research](https://roamresearch.com/) are already familiar with this feature.
 If you link a note via the WikiLink syntax, e. g. `[[note]]`, the connected note will show this connection in a special backlink drawer.
 The creation of backlinks has fuzzy auto-complete which is incredibly helpful.
 Linking another note is a matter of seconds.